heidi-e/Index-builder/README.md

    - title
    - source URL's domain name (cnn.com, reuters.com, etc.)
    - author's last name if present
-5. We proceeded to generate around 9 searching data sets of varying sizes, each with the following components:
+5. We proceeded to generate 8 searching data sets of varying sizes, each with the following components:
    - **Component A**: a random sample of _n_ terms/tokens currently in the index (n should be a multiple of 4 and >= 4000),
    - **Component B**: an additional _(n/4)_ 2- and 3-word phrases added to the search set by randomly selecting 2 or 3 tokens from Component A and adding them to the searching data set,
    - **Component C**: an addition of _n_ randomly generated strings of characters that are unlikely to be in the index, and